-In this section, I share some of my favourite articles, blog posts, and other short essays I have read on the world wide web that have resonated with me profoundly, with a short excerpt.
+In this section, I share some of my favorite articles, blog posts, and other short essays I have read on the world wide web that have resonated with me profoundly, including a short excerpt.

 - A man and his hobbies: If you want to be a better person, find something to do outside of work

 “Our hobbies should be a form of dissent, a radical expression of our individuality, a celebration of doing things that we’re ‘not obliged to do.’
 In a world in which our work lives and non-work lives are Venn diagrams with ever-growing areas of intersection–part of me dies every time I read a Twitter profile that states that the user’s views are not a reflection of those of his or her institution–hobbies should celebrate their independence from labor.”